Further education teachers teach a range of subjects to learners aged 16 and over, as well as work-related learning to students aged 14 to 16

 Alternatively, you could take on additional non-teaching responsibilities, such as working in a pastoral role or as an admissions tutor.
 Some further education teachers retrain to become support tutors, for example providing one-to-one support for students with dyslexia.

 It's also possible to move into other branches of education, such as higher education or training.
 If you're a member of SET and have QTLS status, you can work as a qualified teacher in a school.
+With further training, it's possible to become an assessor for a range of vocational qualifications.
+For more information, see FE advice - I want to be an assessor.

 There are also opportunities to work as a personal tutor, working with students in their own homes.